AN: I'm writing this for me more than I'm writing it for any sort of great reader experience.

 "Yeah, in case we have to move, thanks."

 The doors shut with a crisp clash of metal.
 There's a moment where the only thing that can be heard is your breathing, still heavy from the ruck march.
-The harsh florescent lights completely wash out her skin tone but you think it's still really... nice skin.
-You're watching her move along the bench opposite from you, unzipping her large aid bag and laying it out flat.
+The harsh florescent lights above you completely wash out SSG Pierce's skin, giving her an almost ghostly appearance.
+You watch her move along the bench opposite from you, unzipping her large aid bag and laying it out flat.
 You shiver, the air conditioning catching your damp clothes in the worst way.

-You can feel a throbbing against your boot and you really don't want to take it off, but you start moving anyway.
-Even your laces are moist from your body perspiration and you've never felt so unattractive in you life.
+You can feel a throbbing against your boot and you really don't want to take it off, to face this reality.
+You start moving anyway.
+Even your laces are moist from your perspiration and you've never felt so unattractive in your life.
 It's almost as embarrassing as falling out with only a quarter mile to go.
-You heave off your boot with a choked groan, it hurt as much as you thought it was going to.
+You heave off your boot with a choked groan.
+It hurt as much as you thought it was going to.

-"And your sock," she takes the boot from you and scoots forward in the bench so she can get a good look.
+"And your sock," she coaxes gently.
+She takes the boot from you and scoots forward in the bench to get a good look.

 "My feet are probably really gross," you mumble gruffly.

-She's asking if she can touch you again, but this time you almost say no because her hands are too pretty and delicate to touch your gross, bleeding, mangled foot.
+She's asking if she can touch you again.
+This time you almost say no because her hands are too pretty and delicate to touch your gross, bleeding, mangled foot.

 You nod because it's all you can do.

 After a dose of hand sanitizer, she's quick to take your foot in her hand.
-Gently, with a practiced care, and firmly enough for you to realize she quite comfortable with other people's feet.
+She's gentle enough to be reassuring, and firm enough for you to realize she quite comfortable with other people's feet.
 It's oddly intimidating.
 Medics are a weird breed.
 She makes a note of the blister on your heel with a muttered, "Jeez."

 You haven't heard a word like that in a really long time.
 There's something about it that's innocent and good natured in a way that you've never been.
-Sometimes you feel like the manner that people talk in the Army is harsh and unforgiving, the more swear words you can throw in the better, and don't even bother keeping up a vocabulary level, all the Army needs is acronyms.
+Sometimes you feel like the way people speak in the Army is harsh and unforgiving.
+The more swear words you can throw in the better, and don't even bother keeping up a vocabulary level, all the Army needs are acronyms.

-"They're telling me someone needs and IV," Flanagan calls back from the driver's seat.
+"They're telling me someone needs an IV," Flanagan calls back from the driver's seat.

-"Push against my palm," she directs, and you try to point your toes against her hand but can't without it hurting too much.
+"Push against my palm," she directs.
+You try to point your toes against her hand but can't without it hurting too much.
 She can see the cringe on your face and tells you to stop.
 "Well, your range of motion is crap, and you can't put any weight on it."

 Funnily enough, you had that figured out.

-"I can't," you say it before you can think better of it, "I can't go on profile—" Her eyes skate up to yours from where she was wrapping your ankle with an ace wrap and you amend the statement to finish with, "—Sergeant."
+"I can't," you say it before you can think better of it.
+"I can't go on profile—" Her eyes skate up to yours from where she is wrapping your ankle and you amend the statement to finish with, "—Sergeant."

 "You're not going to Air Assault School on an ankle like this."